yashilvora19/LabReport4/index.md

 ## Commands Run in the Lab Competition

-This lab report will take a closer look at all of the commands run in the lab competition and how I used shortcuts to complete alal the tasks quickly as I could.
+This lab report will take a closer look at all of the commands run in the lab competition and how I used shortcuts to complete all the tasks quickly as I could.
 For the competition, I had to complete the following tasks:

 1. **Setup** Delete any existing forks of the repository you have on your account